rocky-linux/documentation/docs/books/learning_ansible/01-basic.md

 ```

 The `--disabled` option allows you to comment out the set of options by prefixing them with a `;`.

+!!!
+NOTE

+    You can also choose to embed the ansible configuration in your code repository, with ansible loading the configuration files it finds in the following order (processing the first file it finds and ignoring the rest):

+    * if the environment variable `$ANSIBLE_CONFIG` is set, load the specified file.
+    * `ansible.cfg` if exists in the current directory.
+    * `~/.ansible.cfg` if exists (in the user’s home directory).

+    If none of these three files is found, the default file is loaded.

 ### The inventory file `/etc/ansible/hosts`